USB LAN Connect Operation Guide

 DNC, i.e. Direct Numerical Control, may not be available on all CNCs.
 Check with the machine’s User manual to determine if this is available on the CNC control.

-With DNC selection, a file on the FTP server memory can be sent directly to the CNC while the control is in Automatic mode.
-This function provides a way to ‘run’ a program off the FTP server memory.
-The first files shown on the display are files on the FTP server memory from the most recently selected directory.
+With DNC selection, a file on the storage device can be sent directly to the CNC while the control is in Automatic mode.
+This function provides a way to ‘run’ a program off the storage device.
+The first files shown on the display are files on the storage device from the most recently selected directory.
 Use the buttons on the right and the left to highlight a particular file, highlight [type file] to type in a file name or select a new sub directory to display.
 Press the center button to make the selection desired.

 Shown in this example screen shot, the MOLD.TXT file is highlighted and selected.
 Press the Start button.
-This will prepare the LAN-USB Connect for DNC or “drip feed operation”.
+This will prepare the USB LAN Connect for DNC or “drip feed operation”.
 Next, place the CNC in Automatic or DNC mode.
-The LAN-USB Connect will begin sending the file when the CNC is put in DNC or Automatic Mode.
+The USB LAN Connect will begin sending the file when the CNC is put in DNC or Automatic Mode.

-It is important to prepare the LAN-USB Connect first when using software handshaking.
+It is important to prepare the USB LAN Connect first when using software handshaking.

 Auto-rewind